-• In 2020 and continuing in 2021 SCE is developing programs for areas impacted frequently by PSPS events.
+- In 2020, SCE staffed an Incident Management Team (IMT), with a portion of this team dedicated specifically for customer support.
+In 2021, SCE intends to fully dedicate this team to PSPS.
+SCE is launching a new public safety partner portal in June 2021 to improve situational awareness during PSPS events for first responders and operators of critical facilities and communications systems. - In 2020 and continuing in 2021 SCE is developing programs22 for areas impacted frequently by PSPS events.
 It is making changes in its notification cadence, content, and process to improve the timing and clarity of information to its customers.